 Genre Paranormal Erotic Romance

-Book heat level (based on movie ratings): PG
+Book heat level (based on movie ratings): A steamy R-rated.

 What is your go-to meal when you dine out?

 I should have a bumper sticker that says “I brake for Mexican restaurants.”
 That’s always my first choice.
 I love posole (a very hot pork soup, which is a lot of work to make at home), and I love chilli rellenos (even more work to make at home)–but there’s one place near me that has chilli relleno tacos to die for!
 For entrees I like flautas– either pork or beef rolled tightly into a corn tortilla, then deep-fried–as well as tamales.
 I also love red sangria.
 And chips and salsa, along with cheese sauce.
 And cheese quesedillas.
 Now I’m hungry!

 My idea of a perfect vacation is my husband and I set out with our tiny Scamp camper attached to my truck, and I get to drive where-ever we’re going.
 I’m a crabby-ass passenger, so husband has learned over the years to bring a book to read, or to take naps while I drive.
 We love to explore lake areas so we can go swimming, and so he can go fishing, and I can sit somewhere and either write, read, or do crosswords.
 We both love to hike, especially if there’s a waterfall or something else scenic to see along the trail.
 And we love to relax around the campfire where we cook our meals, and gaze at the stars after dinner.